The Cabinet AMS blog. Insights, news & guidance

 By Séphora Amsellem on November 21, 2020

-French Supreme Court ruled that the co-owners of unoccupied premises of an operated residence have to pay the charges in relation to the catering and hotel agreements provided under the co-ownership rules even though premises are not operated by the company that manages the catering and hotel services.
+The French Supreme Court ruled that co-owners of vacant units within an operated residence remain liable for the charges relating to the catering and hotel service agreements provided for under the co-ownership regulations, even where their units are not operated by the company managing those services.

 Selected French Leaseback Cases